History of Hawaii: Annexation legacy

-For all of recorded history prior to annexation, including all census counts made during the Kingdom of Hawaii, the number of Native Hawaiians in Hawaii declined.
-The lowest recorded number of Native Hawaiians in Hawaii was 37,656 in the first census conducted by the United States in 1900 after the annexation of Hawaii to the United States in 1898.
-Since Hawaii has joined the United States the Native Hawaiian population in Hawaii has increased with every census to 289,970 in 2010.
+From contact through to annexation, the number of Native Hawaiians in Hawaii declined.
+Bottom was reached in the first census conducted by the United States in 1900 at 37,656.
+Thereafter the Native Hawaiian population in Hawaii increased with every census.

-For many Native Hawaiians, the manner in which Hawaii became a U.S. territory was illegal.
-However, many Hawaiians are also proud to be Hawaiians and Americans and believe the manner in which Hawaii became a U.S. State was legal.
-Hawaii Territory governors and judges were direct political appointees of the U.S. President.
-Native Hawaiians created the Home Rule Party to seek greater self-government.
+For many Native Hawaiians, the relationship between the islands and the mainland is problematic, in part because of how Hawaii lost its independence.
+By contrast the ultimate step of becoming a U.S. State was done properly.

 The 1960s Hawaiian Renaissance led to renewed interest in the Hawaiian language, culture and identity.

-With the support of Hawaii Senators Daniel Inouye and Daniel Akaka, Congress passed a joint resolution called the "Apology Resolution" (US Public Law 103-150).
-It was signed by President Bill Clinton on November 23, 1993.
+Congress passed the Apology Resolution (US Public Law 103-150) and it was signed by President Bill Clinton on November 23, 1993.
 This resolution apologized "to Native Hawaiians on behalf of the people of the United States for the overthrow of the Kingdom of Hawaii on January 17, 1893... and the deprivation of the rights of Native Hawaiians to self-determination."
-The implications of this resolution have been extensively debated.
-The resolution's description of the history of Hawaii is also selective and inflammatory and has been thoroughly criticized, ignoring entirely, for example, the fact that the overthrow of the Hawaiian Kingdom was led by Hawaiian citizens on the Committee of Safety.
-The resolution also fails to explain why it would only apply to Native Hawaiians as defined as people descended from persons living in Hawaii prior to Captain Cook's arrival in 1778, as opposed to all subjects of the Kingdom, since in theory all subjects would have been the victims of the overthrow because citizenship in the Kingdom was not limited to persons descended from people living in Hawaii prior to 1778.
+The implications of this resolution have been debated.
+The resolution's description of Hawaiian history has been criticized, for example, for ignoring the fact that the overthrow of the Hawaiian Kingdom was led by Hawaiian citizens on the Committee of Safety.
+The resolution also does not explain why it applies only to people descended from persons living in pre-contact Hawaii, as opposed to all subjects of the Kingdom at the time of the overthrow.

-In 2000, Akaka proposed what was called the Akaka Bill to extend federal recognition to those of Native Hawaiian ancestry as a sovereign group similar to Native American tribes.
-The bill did not pass before his retirement.
+In 2000, Senator Daniel Akaka proposed what was called the Akaka Bill to extend federal recognition to those of Native Hawaiian ancestry as a sovereign group similar to Native American tribes.
+The bill did not pass.